 The surname Derrack was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they held a family seat in the baronies of Carra, Erris, and Tyrawley.
 They were descended from Fiachra, brother of Niall Mor, more commonly known as King Niall of the Nine Hostages, perhaps Ireland's greatest General/King.

 Early History of the Derrack family

-Another 253 words (18 lines of text) covering the years 165 and 1656 are included under the topic Early Derrack History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Derrack research.
+Another 127 words (9 lines of text) covering the years 1656, 1608, 1601, 1578 and 1557 are included under the topic Early Derrack History in all our PDF Extended History products and printed products wherever possible.

 Derrack Spelling Variations

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Derrack dating from that time include Derig, O'Derig, O'Derrig, Derrig, Derieg, Derick, Derrick, O'Derick, O'Derrick, O'Durrig, Durrig, Derigan, Derigen and many more.

 Early Notables of the Derrack family (pre 1700)

 Notable among the family name at this time was Donogh Dáll Ó Derrig, aka Blind Donogh O'Derrick, Irish rapparee, executed December 1656.